-The lateral resistance of retaining wall foundations placed on undisturbed natural soils and bedrock materials at the site will be a combination of the sliding resistance of the footings on the foundation materials and the passive pressure against the sides of the footings.
+Lateral resistance of retaining wall foundations placed on undisturbed natural soils at the site will be a combination of the sliding resistance of the footings on the foundation materials and the passive pressure against the sides of the footings.
 Sliding friction can be taken as 0.4 times the vertical dead load.
 Passive pressure against the sides of the footing can be calculated using an equivalent fluid pressure of 250 pcf.
 The fill placed against the sides of the footings to resist lateral loads should be compacted to at least 100% of the maximum standard Proctor density and near the optimum moisture content.

-NWCC recommends imported granular soils for backfilling foundation walls and retaining structures because their use results in lower lateral earth pressures.
-Imported granular materials should be placed to within 2 to 3 feet of the ground surface, be free draining and have less than 5 percent passing the No. 200 sieve.
-Granular soils behind foundation and retaining walls should be sloped from the base of the wall at an angle of at least 45 degrees from the vertical.
-Upper 2 to 3 feet of fill should be a relatively impervious soil or pavement structure to prevent surface water infiltration into the backfill.
+We recommend imported granular soils for backfilling foundation walls and retaining structures because their use results in lower lateral earth pressures.
+The imported granular materials should be placed to within 2 to 3 feet of the ground surface.
+Imported granular soils should be free draining and have less than 5 percent passing the No. 200 sieve.
+The granular soils behind foundation and retaining walls should be sloped from the base of the wall at an angle of at least 45 degrees from the vertical.
+The upper 2 to 3 feet of fill should be a relatively impervious soil or pavement structure to prevent surface water infiltration into the backfill.